rustwasm/wasm-webidl-bindings/README.md

 * A set of AST types for representing and manipulating WebIDL bindings.
 See `src/ast.rs`.

-* An encoder for the straw proposal binary format.
+* An encoder and decoder for the straw proposal binary format.
 See the implementation at `src/binary/encode.rs` and details on the format at `BINARY.md`.

 ### Example